-- To deepen understanding of theories of music therapy, counseling, and psychotherapy, and to facilitate the application of theory to music therapy practice. - To enhance the skills utilized throughout the therapeutic process, as applied to groups and individuals. - To develop an advanced understanding of the therapeutic uses of music, especially as applied to medicine and psychotherapy. - To educate music therapists for a multicultural world with great diversity in clientele. - To prepare music therapists for advanced practice in a managed care society. - To encourage music therapists to be informed of, and engaged in, contemporary music issues. - To reinforce understanding of musical developments and events throughout history.
+- To deepen understanding of theories of music therapy, counseling and psychotherapy, and to facilitate the application of theory to music therapy practice. - To enhance the skills utilized throughout the therapeutic process, as applied to groups and individuals. - To develop an advanced understanding of the therapeutic uses of music, especially as applied to medicine and psychotherapy. - To educate music therapists for a multicultural world with great diversity in clientele. - To encourage music therapists to be informed of, and engaged in, contemporary music issues. - To reinforce understanding of musical developments and events throughout history.